lycheeverse/lychee/README.md

           Set custom header for requests

           Some websites require custom headers to be passed in order to return valid responses.
-          You can specify custom headers in the format 'Name: Value'.
-For example, 'Accept: text/html'.
+          You can specify custom headers in the format 'Name: Value', e.g. 'Accept: text/html'.
           This is the same format that other tools like curl or wget use.
           Multiple headers can be specified by using the flag multiple times.